 On par with its price, the Dualtron Raptor 2 offers an above-average performance level, although nowhere near the level of performance you can find in the most powerful Dualtron scooters.

-The top speed this scooter can officially reach is 37 mph / 60 kmh, which is the same as its official top speed.
+The top speed I reached with this scooter is 37 mph / 60 kmh, which is the same as its official top speed.

 That’s a great speed for rides in busy streets, and even if you’re in a hurry, you will get you anywhere on time.

 This kind of speed places the Dualtron Raptor 2 in a kind of middle category.
 It’s not a racing scooter, obviously outshined but more expensive Dualtron models, but is much better than lots of the entry-level models that barely reach the 25 mph / 40 kmh mark.

 Powered with dual-hub BLDC motors that offer peak power of 3000 W, the scooter offers one of the best accelerations in its price range.